Tummala Seetharama Murthy: Literary ideals

-The modern age has brought a remarkable change in the outlook, philosophy and ideals of literature.
+The modern age has brought a change in the outlook, philosophy and ideals of literature.
 Literature has come nearer to human life, its problems and its solutions.
-This has brought a breakthrough in the literary thinking of the present age.
 The puranic (mythological) themes have given way to human life in literature.
-True of the spirit of the age, Sitaramamurthy was a revolutionary poet.
 For him revolution does not need bloodshed; it only means 'change'.
-He opined that the change in the society should come through the Gandhian way or the Sarvodaya Path.
+He believes that the change in the society should come through the Gandhian way or the Sarvodaya Path.
 The change that comes through the revolution will be temporary and the change that comes through the Sarvodaya Path will remain permanent.

 He had a message and philosophy to the society.

 Love of the nation, Love of the state, Love of mankind have constituted his poetic philosophy.
-The scope of his poetry was noble, broad and universal.
-He made the goal of his poetry as a great inspiring force for the political, social, religious, economic and moral movements of his age.
-For him literature was a means to serve humanity and inspire people to live in a noble path.
-The achievement of independence to the country, individual freedom, social equality, religious harmony, economic progress, moral and cultural advancement in the society were his noble literary ideals.
+The scope of his poetry was universal.
+In his opinion, he made the goal of his poetry as a great inspiring force for the political, social, religious, economic and moral movements of his age.
+For him, literature was a means to serve humanity and inspire people to live in a noble path.
+The achievement of independence to the country, individual freedom, social equality, religious harmony, economic progress, moral and cultural advancement in the society were his literary ideals.
 "The grief of the people is the anguish of Sitaramamurthy", so the themes of his works were problems faced by people time to time and their solutions.
-Thus his literature truly reflected all classes of people.
+Thus his literature ostensibly to reflects all classes of people.

 Early life and education

 Sri Tummala Seetharama Murthy garu was born in Kavuru village in Cherukupalli Mandal of Guntur district, Andhra Pradesh.
 He was born on 1 December 1901 to Tummala Narayya and Chenchamamba.
 He completed his Ubhya Bhasha Praveena From Andhra University.
-He spent most of his career working as teacher.
+He spent most of his career working as a teacher.
 He taught Sanskrit for some time in Sanskrit School, Amrutaluru.
 He died on 21 March 1990 in Appikatla village of Guntur District.